Deadlines and General Information

 - Unofficial transcripts of all undergraduate and graduate work.
-Unofficial transcripts are required as part of the admissions process.
-Official transcripts are only required for applicants who are offered admission.
+Unofficial transcripts are necessary as part of the admission process, however if admission is offered, official transcripts are then required.
 Do not mail official transcripts until offered admission.
 Please note that if you are admitted, all official transcripts must be received by the Graduate College within 30 days after the first day of classes.
 Please keep in mind that a minimum 3.0 GPA is required for acceptance to the University of Arizona Graduate College.

 - Statement of Purpose is required, including information about experiences and career objectives.
 For more information, please see the online application.

 - Resume describing relevant experience, responsibilities and achievements.

 - Two letters of recommendation from persons able to provide verification and a specific assessment of your professional and/or academic performance and capabilities, one of which should be an academic letter of recommendation.
 You will input your recommenders' information into the online application, and the application will reach out to them directly with instructions on how to submit the letters.

 - Evidence of quantitative analysis capability, per bullet points above.